Convergence of uniform triangulations under the Cardy embedding: Introduction

 \subsection{Outline of the program}

 Recall that the current work is the final paper in a program also involving \cite{hlls-cut,hlls-pivot,bhs-site-perc,aasw-type2, ghs-metric-peano,ghss18}.
+See Figure \ref{fig:flow-chart} for an overview of the dependencies between these papers and other papers relevant for the program.
 The bulk of this paper (Sections~\ref{emb-sec:overview},~\ref{emb-sec:pivot}, and~\ref{sec:GPS}), as well as the bulk of the whole program, is to establish Theorem~\ref{emb-thm:main}.
 In this section we give an overview of this program by giving an outline of the proof of Theorem~\ref{emb-thm:main}.